cBachoo/X88-HW/README.md

 The [marbastlib](https://github.com/ebastler/marbastlib) MX switch symbol/footprint library is used for the project.

+The 3D model for the PCB can be seen in the main folder under `X88C-3D-model.step`.

 ## Ordering from JLCPCB

 1) Head to the [JLCPCB order page](https://cart.jlcpcb.com/quote).